Kellogg MBA Essay Questions & Analysis 2023-2024

-The following essay topic analysis examines the Northwestern University Kellogg School of Management’s (Kellogg) MBA admissions essays for the 2019-2020 admissions season.
-You can also review essay topic analyses for all other the leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+The following essay topic analysis examines the Northwestern University Kellogg School of Management’s (Kellogg) MBA admissions essays.
+The Kellogg MBA essay questions are for the 2023-2024 admissions season.
+You can also review essay topic analyses for other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

-Finally, you should comment on the result — the outcome of your leadership efforts and the resolution of the story.
-Given the focus on “lasting value,” this will likely involve a comment on a positive impact and happy clients, customers, or stakeholders.
+Finally, you should comment on the result — the positive outcome of your efforts and the resolution of the story.
 The response should then conclude with a reflection on the lessons you learned, and perhaps a comment on how they have served you since and/or how they position you to add real value to the Kellogg community.

 If you are struggling to determine your defining values, you may try to ‘work backwards’ when crafting this essay via a simple exercise.